Section 11: Safer Recruitment

 Satisfactory references must be kept on the candidate’s personnel file or, in the case of supply staff or volunteers not recruited through an agency, on a central record within the organisation.

-Where information gained by the employer from either references or other checks calls into question the candidate’s suitability to work with children, or where the candidate has provided false information in support of the application the facts should be reported to the Police and/or the ISA.
+Where information gained by the employer from either references or other checks calls into question the candidate’s suitability to work with children, or where the candidate has provided false information in support of the application the facts should be reported to the Police and/or the DBS as appropriate.

 The induction of all newly appointed staff should include an introduction to the organisation’s child protection policies and procedures.
 This should include being made aware of the identity and specific responsibilities of those staff with designated safeguarding responsibilities.